Andrea La Mantia: Club career

 He made his professional debut in the Serie B for Frosinone on 28 November 2009 in a game against AlbinoLeffe.

 On 11 January 2020 he joined Empoli on loan with an obligation to buy.

 On 19 July 2022, La Mantia moved to SPAL on loan with a conditional obligation to buy.

+The obligation to buy was triggered and SPAL purchased La Mantia's rights, and on 8 August 2023 he was loaned to Feralpisalò, with an option to buy.
+On 30 August 2024, La Mantia was loaned to Catanzaro in Serie B.